 "About two tablespoonfuls.
 The first dose I took was about a teaspoonful, but I know some ladies who take as much as a quarter of a teacupful.
-If I took that much it would make sick." " How did the habit first b n?"
+If I took that much it would make sick."

-"Some of the ladies used lake it, when feeling badly, and it did them so much good that others followed the example.
-The men folks can't drink vinegar, and don't like the women folks to take it, but they do it though."
+" How did the habit first b "Some of the ladies used sake it, when feeling badly, and it did them so much good that others for lowed the example.
+The men folks can't drink a vinegar, and don't like the women folks to take it, but they do it though."

-The reporter subsequently saw an uptown lady who is at the head of a large boarding house.
-In answer to questions propounded to her, she said: Oh, yes, I have had a number of colored women in my employ who were great vinegar drinkers.
+The reporter subsequently saw an uptown lady who is at the head of a ored women in my employ who were great vinegar drinkers.
 The way I found it all out was in this way; I had a washer and ironer who ate very little.
-I always kept a bottle of vinegar in my kitchen where I could get it easily One day I went to take it from the shelf and found that the bottle was nearly empty.
+I always kept a bottle of vinegar in my kitchen where I could get it enally. and found that the bottle was nearly empty.
 I was not annoyed at this, although a little bit surprised, but concluded to keep the vinegar under lock and key.
 The next day the servant came to me and asked for a little vinegar.
 I asked her what she wanted it for and she answered, "to drink."
-She then told me that she always drank it, and that and mistook his senseless profusion for it did her a power of good.
-I have noticed that those women who are the , restest whisky drinkers, are also the greatest vinegar drinkers."- New Orleans Democrat.
+She then told me that she always drank it, and that it did her a power of good.
+I have noticed that those women who are the , reatest whisky drinkers, are also the greatest vinegar drinkers."- New Or. leans Democrat.